Birth through 4-6 months

 Around 4-6 months your baby will be ready for solid food.
 Start with a single ingredient puree, such as avocado or sweet potato.
 You can add breastmilk or formula to make it thin/runny on a spoon.
 Any fruit, vegetable, or protein is okay to start with.
 Introduce only one new food every 1-2 days so if your baby has an allergic reaction we know what he's reacting to.
 Feed your baby once a day for the first few weeks, then increase to twice a day.
 By 7 months most babies are ready to eat three times a day.
 Some babies want a couple bites of food, some babies want a couple jars of food.
 Follow his cues!
 Gradually make the food less pureed.
 By 8-9 months most babies are ready for finger food.
 Anything soft enough to squish between your fingers is appropriate-try small chunks of banana, avocado, or steamed carrots.
 At 6 months most babies take about 32 ounces per day of milk and by 9 months this may decrease to 24-32 ounces per day.

 There has been exciting new research on "high allergen" foods such as peanut.
-Earlier introduction has been shown to decrease the risk of food allergies.
-Once your baby is eating 5 different foods it is okay to mix peanut butter or peanut powder into a food he is already eating.
-Same with eggs.
+Earlier introduction has been shown to decrease the risk of peanut allergy and potentially other food allergies.
+Mix smooth peanut butter with water (1:1 ratio) to thin it or mix it into a puree such as cereal.
+Observe your child for at least 2 hours after the first introduction.
+You can also try egg, fish, other nut butters, and generally as wide a variety of foods as possible.
 If your baby has moderate to severe eczema, other known food allergies, or there is a strong family history of peanut/egg allergy, please discuss introduction with us first.

 12 months and older